Inbibo/adonisfx_docs/docs/maya/muscle.md

 An AdnMuscle requires the following inputs to be provided:

   - **Targets (T)**: List of objects with which the simulated muscle will interact.
 The targets can be either transform nodes (e.g. rig joints, locators, etc) or geometries (e.g. bones).
 Providing a list of targets is optional on create.
-However, they are required to add attachment and sliding behaviors to the muscle.
+However, they are required to add attachment and sliding behaviours to the muscle.
 One or multiple targets are supported.
   - **Muscle Geometry (M)**: Mesh that the muscle deformer will be applied onto.

 > [!NOTE]